Advanced Path Tracing#

 fig

 Another path tracing method that is fully compatible with the above cell is fermat_path_on_planar_mirrors.
 You can safely use the latter instead of the former, and that should produce the same result.
 Note that the Fermat path tracing is much slower than the Image method, but can be applied to other types of interactions than just pure specular reflection.
+This is left as an exercise to the reader.

-Example on more complex scene#
+Example on more complex scenes#

 Most of the code we presented so far scales pretty well on larger scenes.
 However, there are is notable exception: generate_all_path_candidates.

-With a bit of maths[1], we can determine that a call to generate_all_path_candidates(num_triangles, order) generates an array of size \(\texttt{num_triangles}(\texttt{num_triangles}-1)^{\texttt{order}-1} \times \texttt{order}\).
+With a bit of math[1], we can determine that a call to generate_all_path_candidates(num_triangles, order) generates an array of size \(\texttt{num_triangles}(\texttt{num_triangles}-1)^{\texttt{order}-1} \times \texttt{order}\).

 While this offers a solution to the memory allocation issue, this does not reduce the number of path candidates.
 To reduce this number, you somehow need to prune a subset of the path candidates before you actually generate them.